 See photos from the 2015 West Hollywood Costume Carnaval.

-Spend the start of Halloween weekend underground, just a little closer to the horrors below the earth, at the Edison.
-The club's La Nuit de Diable will feature brassy ensemble the Urban Renewal Project, stilt walkers, tarot readers plus more artists and an "extraordinary selection of Attractions Diaboliques."
-Like most other parties at the Edison, we're expecting an old-timey but sexy subterranean shindig.
-It's a good bet for the price as well—most other parties will run you closer to $100 for the night, while the Edison is charging considerably less than that at the door.
-Come back on Halloween night to do the whole thing over again at Cabaret de L'Enfer.
+Spend Halloween night underground, just a little closer to the horrors below the earth, at the Edison.
+The club's Cabaret L'Enfer will feature DJ sets, live performers, stilt walkers, tarot card readers and an "extraordinary selection of Attractions Diaboliques."
+Like most other parties at The Edison, we're expecting an old-timey but sexy subterranean shindig.
+It's a good bet for the price as well—most other parties will run you closer to $100 for the night, while The Edison is charging $25.